-The minor penalty being served expires on the scoring of the goal by Team B. The minor (double-minor, major or match) penalty that was originally going to result in the Penalty Shot, is now assessed and served in its normal manner.
+The minor penalty being served expires on the scoring of the goal by Team B. The minor (double-minor or major) penalty that was originally going to result in the Penalty Shot, is now assessed and served in its normal manner.
 Rule 15.2 and 15.4.